-There is no difference between men and women in this regard; both groups are equally prone to early mortality.
+There is no difference between men and women in this regard; both groups are equally prone to mortality and early death.

 There are four possible explanations: